Luhansk: Education

 Some of the more prestigious universities in Ukraine have their home in Luhansk.
 Luhansk is the location of the main campus of the Luhansk University, East Ukrainian National University and of Luhansk State Medical University.

 Demographics

 In the Ukrainian Census of 2001, 49.6% of the inhabitants declared themselves as ethnically Ukrainians and 47% as Russians.
 85.3% of the population spoke Russian as their native language, while 13.7% spoke Ukrainian, 0.2% Armenian and 0.1% Belarusian.

 Sport

-Luhansk is home to Zorya Luhansk which now plays in the Ukrainian Premier League annual football championship and plays at the Avanhard Stadium.
+Luhansk was the home of Zorya Luhansk which plays in the Ukrainian Premier League but due to the Russian invasion and occupation of Luhansk, now plays its matches in Zaporizhzhia.
 The club won the 1972 Soviet Top League.

+Luhansk is also the home of FC Zarya Luhansk which will play in the Russian Second League B Group 1 in the 2026 season.
+Formed in December 2023, it currently trains in Luhansk but plays home games in Abramovka.

 The other football team was Dynamo Luhansk.

 Culture

 Merheleva Ridge

 On 7 September 2006, archaeologists in Ukraine announced that an ancient structure had been discovered near Luhansk, which the press reported as a pyramid antedating those in Egypt by at least 300 years.
 The stone foundations of the structure were said to resemble Aztec and Mayan pyramids in Mesoamerica.
 It was later concluded that the site in question was not a pyramid but was still of great interest.